divyajeettt/KeepMyPass/README.md

 ## About KeepMyPass

 KeepMyPass is a Password-Management System built in Python using MySQL integration with a graphical-user interface.
 It was developed in `January, 2020` as a Grade-XII (CBSE) Computer Science Project.
-It also contains an Event-Managemment and a Contact-Management Systems.
+It also contains an Event-Managemment and a Contact-Management System.

 ## Acknowledgement & Certification